NEWECX/vendor-sdk/readme.md

     Enter your project directory: .../ritani-inventory
     Enter your data directory: .../ritani-inventory/data
-    Enter your FTP username: ...
-    Enter your FTP password: ...
     Enter your vendor API key: ...

 ### Step 3: generate template with instruction and sample data